The 2018 BMW X3 ventures into M territory, but doesn’t lose sight of its SUV duties.

 We’ve spent miles in an X3 M40i, shod with BMW’s fabulous 355-hp turbo-6, M-grade handling hardware, and the same all-wheel-drive system and 8-speed automatic.
 Acceleration, ride, and handling have made a quantum step toward the 3-Series golden mean; as an M40i, the X3 delivers flat cornering, copious grip, and grin-generating flappy-exhaust sounds.
 The strut-and-multilink suspension copes well with its hybrid on-/off-road mission, but the steering and brakes could relax a little, we think.

 In size, the X3 gains a couple of inches in wheelbase, but doesn't net out with much more interior space, whether it's leg room for front or rear passengers.
 An extra cubic foot of cargo space has been carved out of the extra length between the wheels.
 The sport seats cup front passengers well, and BMW carves out great space for four adults and their baggage.

-The latest X3 hasn’t been crash-tested.
+The latest X3 hasn’t been thoroughly crash-tested, although it did earn a Top Safety Pick+ award from the IIHS.
 Forward-collision warnings remain an option on this expensive SUV (prices start at $43,000).
 A surround-view camera system and adaptive cruise control are on the order list, as are high-end audio and a widescreen navigation system with iDrive infotainment control.
 BMW’s warranty is just average, and it packages features like Apple CarPlay in expensive ways that stir grumbles into what’s otherwise a deeply satisfying crossover SUV.